annabreyer/coworking-app/doc/documentation.md

 User can choose to pay an invoice or pay immediately by voucher or paypal.

 #### By invoice
-Invoice ins generated, send my email to the user.
+Invoice ins generated, send my email to the user and to the defined document vault.

 #### By voucher/ Paypal
 to be implemented

 ## Admin